HorseArcher567/go-rotatablezap/README.md

-# go-rotateblezap
+# go-rotatablezap
-A wrapper of rotatefiles and zap.
+A wrapper of rotatafiles and zap.